 This is a game for practicing English sentence formation.
-You select a set of content to play with, and then make sentences by clicking on word bubbles.
+It is primarily aimed at ESL (English as a second language) students.
+To play, you select a set of content to play with, and then make sentences by clicking on word bubbles.
 As you make sentences, the bubbles disappear and slowly the board is cleared.

 The idea behind this game is to have players practice forming sentences in a fun way.
 Rather than just click on boxes or words to make sentences, which can get a bit boring, this game tries to make it more engaging.
 This is done by making it similar to a bejeweled type of game.
 In that genre, you have a board of gems, candies or other items and you have to match them, make them disappear and in doing so, slowly clear the whole board.
 The idea with this game is to have similar game play, except instead of matching jewels, players form English sentences.
 Bubbles are used to enclose individual words so that they can be combined in different ways.
 They are particularly good for this purpose as they are appealing while also hollow so as to allow the words to be displayed clearly.